Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/tailwind-expanding-slider.md

 ## Tailwind expanding slider structure

 We have some help by already having made this before.
-For the Tailwind version, let's start making the container and slider wrapper.
+Let's start making the container and slider wrapper for the Tailwind version.

 ```html
 <div class="flex items-center justify-center w-full h-full">